 Above: The yellow line shows more or less the desired pot size.
-So this repotting I want to look how close I can get to that imaginary line, with out harming the tree off course!
-During the first repotting of the “SWAN” I had seen that most strong roots grew just from that side of the tree, so I knew that this never was going to be easy!
-I would soon see how ready this tree was to fit in to this smaller pot.
-It was all very exciting to be honest! 🙂
+So this repotting I want to look how close I can get to that imaginary line, without harming the tree of course!
+During the first repotting of the “SWAN”, I had seen that most strong roots grew just from that side of the tree, so I knew that this never was going to be easy!
+I would soon see how ready this tree was to fit into this smaller pot.
+It was all very exciting, to be honest! 🙂

 Above: looking for my keys. 🙂

-Above: This darker soil in my hand, is still the original soil from the mountain side were this old Pine grew.
+Above: This darker soil in my hand is still the original soil from the mountainside where this old Pine grew.
 I had to remove all of it this time, to prevent the possibility of future root rot!

 Above: This is a problem root!
 It sticks out way to far to be able to fit the tree in this smaller pot.
-But is to importand for the health of the tree to just cut it off!
+But is too important for the health of the tree to just cut it off!
 So I wired it, just like you would do with a branch if you want to bend it!

-Above: Quick dear, this thing is real heavy! 🙂
+Above: Quick dear, this thing is really heavy! 🙂

-Above: Next time, if posible, the tree will be planted just that little bit more to the left side.
+Above: Next time, if possible, the tree will be planted just that little bit more to the left side.
 But for now, this is as far as was safe.
-But even like this the tree looks more balanced than ever before.
-That is what make Bonsai designing so interesting, when you start working on a tree, you have to creat a future image for your Bonsai in your mind.
-With only that mental image, you have to make all kinds of big decisions and than you wait and work for half a century or so, to find out if the plans you made all those years ago were any good !
+But even like this, the tree looks more balanced than ever before.
+That is what makes Bonsai designing so interesting when you start working on a tree, you have to create a future image for your Bonsai in your mind.
+With only that mental image, you have to make all kinds of big decisions and then you wait and work for half a century or so, to find out if the plans you made all those years ago were any good!
 That is what makes this art form so special to me!

 The piece of wood holds the tree into its place, so I can carefully work the soil in between the roots.
 Making sure no air pockets are left between the roots.

-Above: Close up of how the problem root is bended.
-The whole tree is pushed as much as posible against the left side of the pot, This squeezes the thick root against the pot side, making it move even more inwards (yellow arrow).
+Above: Close up of how the problem root is bent.
+The whole tree is pushed as much as possible against the left side of the pot, This squeezes the thick root against the pot side, making it move even more inwards (yellow arrow).

 Above: Working the soil in between every root, with a chopstick.
 It took ages, but it is a to important task to rush!